Essential Tips for Growing Indoor Cacti Successfully

 Do All Cactus Bloom?

-In addition to light, another important factor for blooming is age.
+Moreover, to light, another important factor for blooming is age.
 Some plants take years to mature.

 Dormancy: Many desert cacti bloom in response to a cool, dry, dormant period.
 During the winter, you should reduce watering to only about once a month.